If you want to learn electric bass guitar from the beginning then this course is for you.

-It assumes you have no prior knowledge of the instrument and through these lectures you will learn some basic techniques, the beginnings of musical terminology and by the end of the course you will have enough to play a few simple bass lines with open strings.
+With no prior knowledge of the instrument and through these lectures, you will learn some basic techniques, the beginnings of musical terminology and by the end of the course you will have enough skills to play a few simple bass lines with open strings.

-Have fun playing along with each exercise and then get in to the actual bass line.
+Have fun playing along with each exercise which builds up to an actual bass line.

-Each lecture comes with materials when needed.
+Each lecture comes with downloadable resources when needed.
 You will find this in the form of pdfs for the notated exercises and tunes and an mp3 for the playalong pieces.

 Playalong is a very easy way to learn.
 Just listen to the explanation and then put on the mp3 and join in.
 Play each exercise or piece as many times as you need until it becomes easy.
 Then move on.

 So, the beginnings of playing electric bass playing are covered in this series of videos.
 Along the way basic music theory has been introduced when appropriate to the area of technique being discussed or to get a musical idea across.
 Bass tablature is explained and used in pdf examples for you to practise.
 Don’t forget the downloadable recordings to play along to.

 Finally, remember you can always get your money back if you wish but otherwise you have lifetime access to the course.

 Welcome to my beginners' electric bass course.
 Over this course you will learn about the instrument and how notation and TAB (tablature) works.
 With this information you will learn how to play the open strings and by the end of the course will be able to read and play a couple of real bass lines along with the provided playalong material.

 How to hold the bass.
 Right hand position for finger style bass.
 Left hand will come later - just use it for support for now.

 Straight into playing using the playalong recording which you can download from resources.